Dirk-Djently/Report-Generator/readme.txt

 as long as the reporting process itself remains the same.

-This program controls your cursor and keyboard, so it is not advisable to attempt to use those functions while the computer is running.
+This program controls your cursor and keyboard, so it is not advisable to attempt to use those functions while the program is running.
 Between cursor movements there is at least a 3 second pause giving the user an opportunity to close the window in case of a problem.
 You can also end the program by clicking the program window and pressing "ctrl+c".
 You may wish to use a VPN while interacting with defendkidstx.com.
 Multiple reports from your IP